Bimodal SegNet: Instance Segmentation Fusing Events and RGB Frames for Robotic Grasping: Experimentation

-To assess model robustness, experiments were conducted, varying object clutter, lighting, camera distance, trajectory, and speed.
-The proposed model was compared to state-of-the-art models, including RGB-based FCN\cite{Long2015FullySegmentation}, U-Net\cite{Ronneberger2015U-Net:Segmentation}, DeepLab\cite{Chen2018Encoder-DecoderSegmentation}, RGB-event fusion CMX\cite{Liu2022CMX:Transformers} and models in the ablation study in subsection \ref{subsection : Ablation_Study}.
-In addition, the CMX model used in this study is trained on the ESD dataset \cite{Huang2023AEnvironment} using default parameters for feature fusion of multiple modalities described in \cite{Liu2022CMX:Transformers}.
+To assess the robustness of the model, experiments were conducted, varying object clutter, lighting, camera distance, trajectory, and speed.
+The proposed model was compared to state-of-the-art models, including RGB-event fusion models RFNet\cite{Sun2020Real-TimeDetection}, ISSAFE \cite{Zhang2020ISSAFE:Data}, SA-Gate \cite{Xiaokang2020Bi-directionalSegmentation}, CMX \cite{Liu2022CMX:Transformers}.
+All the models used in this study are trained on the ESD-1 dataset \cite{Huang2023AEnvironment} using default parameters for feature fusion of multiple modalities described in \cite{Liu2022CMX:Transformers}.
 If not explicitly specified, the following default conditions will be considered to define the testing subsets for the experiments: 2 objects, normal light, rotational arm motion, 0.15 m/s speed and 62 cm platform to camera distance.
-Evaluation metrics, ablation study, and results are discussed below.
+Comparative results are presented in Table \ref{tab: ESD1}.